Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
+- **Brand Refresh to Ocassia with Bright Blue Landing Page** (July 03, 2025): Complete app rebranding from RemindMe to Ocassia
+  - Redesigned landing page with bright/neon blue color scheme focusing on "Never forget a special occasion and gift effortlessly"
+  - Modern gradient backgrounds with floating animations and backdrop blur effects
+  - Updated messaging to emphasize AI-curated recommendations and location-based services
+  - Enhanced hero section with bold typography and clear value propositions
+  - Added user dropdown menu to header with logout functionality for better UX
 - **Social Sharing and Collaborative Features Complete** (July 02, 2025): Implemented comprehensive sharing system and collaborative wishlists
   - ShareDialog component for sharing wishlist items with friends with edit/view permissions
   - CreateCollaborativeWishlistDialog for group wishlist creation with member invitations